jprice628/DateRanges/README.md

 dr0101_0110.Intersect(dr0105_0115);
 ```

 The operation can also be performed on sets of DateRange values.
-For example, imagine a situation where two collegues travel frequently to the same city.
+For example, imagine a situation where two colleagues travel frequently to the same city.
 They decide that it would be more economical to lease and share an apartment.
-Each collegue's stays could be represented as a set of DateRange values, and the intersection would represent the dates that they occupied the apartment together.
+Each colleague's stays could be represented as a set of DateRange values, and the intersection would represent the dates that they occupied the apartment together.

 ```
 // Example 2 - Intersection of Two DateRange Sets.